raciat/blockchain-developer-bootcamp-final-project/README.md

 - Execute `npm install -g truffle` to install Truffle globally to be able to execute it from the command line
 - Execute `npm install -g ganache-cli` to install Ganache CLI globally to be able to execute it from the command line
-- Execute `npm install @openzeppelin/contracts` from the project root
+- Execute `npm install` from the project root to install all dependencies

 ### Contract Development

 - Execute `ganache-cli`
 - Execute `truffle compile` to compile all smart contracts
-- Execute `truffle migrate` to migrate smart contracts
+- Execute `truffle migrate --network development` to migrate smart contracts
 - Execute `truffle test` to run unit tests for smart contracts

 ### UI Development